Zenshin Kokoro Aikido

 Focus is on integrity and quality.

 We have no inclination at all towards politics, empire building or egotism on any level.
-None of that kind of thing matters, it does not have anything to do with Aikido or Budo; accordingly we remain independent.
+None of that kind of thing matters, it does not have anything to do with Aikido / Bushido; accordingly we remain independent.